 It’s a good thing that the adjacent cemetery is pretty well maintained.
-Some of the gravestones are so artistic that a visit feels a bit like walking through an open air museum.
+Some of the gravestones are so artistic that a visit feels a bit like walking through an open-air museum.

 What really amazed me after having been to Cuba for quite a while were the shopping streets and the stores in Camagüey.

 I do not want to assert that they are just like in capitalist countries and what is called ‘mall’ in Cuba makes us smile.
-But in Camagüey, the stores are not empty, there are actually goods there – sometimes even in bulks.
+But in Camagüey, the stores are not empty, there are actually goods there – sometimes even in bulk.